dinanathsj29/css3-fundamentals-tutorial/README.md

 #### Fixed Positioning
 - The fixed positioning property helps to put the text fixed on the browser
-- Fixed Positioned elements are considered to be an Absolute Positioned elements itself but it always positioned relative to the `active viewport`
+- Fixed Positioned elements are considered to be an Absolute Positioned elements themselves but it always positioned relative to the `active viewport`
 - As Fixed Positioned elements are positioned relative to the `active viewport` scrollbar doesn't affect it
 - Fixed positioning is a subcategory of absolute positioning (the difference is, a fixed positioned element is fixed with respect to the browser's viewport and does not move when scrolled)